Gulf & Fraser: Community Involvement

-As a member-owned credit union, Gulf & Fraser has a long history of supporting the communities that they serve.
-In addition to financial donations, Gulf & Fraser encourages staff involvement within the communities that they operate.

 On February 25, 2021, G&F Financial Group announced their exclusive sponsorship of the Personal Finance program for high school students, run by Junior Achievement British Columbia.
 The credit union also donated $20,000 into the program.

 In 2020, G&F Financial Group, the Board of Directors, employees, partners and sponsors gave $575,000 to local community groups, scholarship and bursary programs, charities, and cultural and sports organizations.
 This included three major charitable fundraisers where employees, partners and sponsors raised $170,000.

 On December 30, 2020, G&F Financial Group announced a donation of $80,000 to local charities and groups impacted by the COVID-19 pandemic.
 Of that, $60,000 went to local food banks, shelters, and hospitals, which were among some of the hardest hit by the COVID-19 pandemic.

 On September 28, 2020, G&F Financial Group announced a donation of $132,000 to The Centre for Child Development in Surrey, BC.
 This was the second year of their three-year fundraising commitment for the Centre, which helps children with special needs reach their potential.
 The Centre provides physiotherapy, family services, childcare, communication and occupational therapy, and recreation services to thousands of children in Metro Vancouver.

 On January 7, 2020, G&F Financial Group announced they had reached a milestone of $1 million in donations to the United Way of the Lower Mainland since they started fundraising in 2001.

 On September 9, 2019, G&F Financial Group donated $124,680 to The Centre for Child Development.
 The Centre helps children with special needs reach their potential; it provides physiotherapy, family services, childcare, communication and occupational therapy, and recreation services to thousands of children in Metro Vancouver.
 Funds were raised through G&F's annual golf tournament and matched by an anonymous foundation.